 The Inferno quotes below are all either spoken by Nimrod or refer to Nimrod.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Inferno published in 1950.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Inferno published in 1950.).

 Canto 31 Quotes

 That's Nimrod, by whose fault the gracious bands

 Of common speech throughout the world were loosed.

 We'll waste no words, but leave him where he stands,